California Thomas Fire, Largest Wildfire In Nearly 90 Years, Is Finally Out After Raging On For Half A Year

 The Thomas Fire laid waste to portions of Ventura and Santa Barbara, where it affected Carpinteria, the Inquisitr reported last year.
 The wildfire also roared through Ojai, Santa Paula, Fillmore, and Montecito.

-As the Inquisitr previously reported, the Thomas Fire brought about catastrophic mudslides in Montecito, Santa Barbara County, which resulted in 19 fatalities.
+As the Inquisitr previously reported, the Thomas Fire brought about catastrophic mudslides in Montecito, in Santa Barbara County, which resulted in 19 fatalities.
 The California mudslides provoked tremendous material damage, devastating dozens of homes and calling for an immediate evacuation of the area.

 “In the weeks and months ahead, Los Padres National Forest will continue working with local groups, partners and stakeholders to develop a strategic approach to repair trails that were damaged in the fire and subsequent rain events,” concluded the June 1 announcement.